-For example, write a big “17” on the board and ask your students “how could we get to 17?”
+For example, write a big “17” on the board and ask your students “Come up with ten, no twenty, no fifty ways we could get to 17?”

 Some simple paths include: